-Drivers have a duty to yield to pedestrians.
+Drivers have a duty to yield to pedestrians, and New Orleans best pedestrian accident attorneys know these rules.
 This is one of the most basic concepts behind being awarded driving privileges.
 However, as simple of a concept as this is, most people probably are not shocked to hear that accidents involving pedestrians and motor vehicles result in thousands of deaths in America every year.
+The great Louisiana pedestrian accident lawyers know the rules and how the apply to cars vs. pedestrians.
 Thousands more leave pedestrians with serious injuries, oftentimes including broken bones, head or spine injuries, and even brain damage.
 In the aftermath of a pedestrian accident, the victims are faced with a new reality that will likely include prolonged hospitalization to recover from their injuries.
 And even when they are released from a medical facility, they may face a lifetime of disability.

 Pedestrian accidents occur for a wide variety of reasons.
 In many cases, distracted driving is to blame.
 Distracted driving is an issue that is becoming one of the more pressing public safety concerns of our time, and pedestrians are not the only ones who can suffer devastating injuries because of it.
 When drivers spend more time looking at their smartphone or having a conversation with a passenger than they do on the task of driving, only bad things will happen.
 Of course, drivers never think that they are the ones who will be involved in an accident caused by distracted driving - that only happens to other people, right?
 Unfortunately, that isn't the case.